Utaina mass digitisation project

 An official launch celebration was held for the Utaina project in Wellington on 17 November 2022.
 Attendees included then Minister of Internal Affairs Hon Jan Tinetti, then Associate Minister for Arts, Culture and Heritage, Hon Kiritapu Allan, Memnon CEO Heidi Shakespeare, and our peers at the National Library of New Zealand and Archives New Zealand.

-Utaina is expected to be completed in 2025.
+Utaina is expected to continue through to 2026.

 The name Utaina translates to ‘load the precious freight on board’.
 It was a catch phrase of Sir Apirana Ngata when advocating for the recording and preservation of Māori language and heritage.
 As this project is aspiring to ‘load on board’ precious audiovisual heritage so that it can be preserved for future generations, it is a very appropriate name.